Arnavion/www-arnavion-dev/src/blog/2019-08-04-lets-encrypt-via-azure-function.md

 - An Azure Storage account.

-    This storage account is used to host the files served by the static website.
+    This Storage account is used to host the files served by the static website.
 You have to enable it to serve static websites, after which it automatically gets a contained named `$web`.
-Any files you put inside this container are served by the storage account's blob HTTP endpoint.
+Any files you put inside this container are served by the Storage account's blob HTTP endpoint.

 - An Azure CDN profile and endpoint.

-    Since I want to use my own custom domain instead of the storage account's blob HTTP endpoint, I also provisioned an Azure CDN profile in front of the storage account.
-This also means every HTTP request does not go to the single storage account in the US, but to the CDN cache that has endpoints all over the world.
+    Since I want to use my own custom domain instead of the Storage account's blob HTTP endpoint, I also provisioned an Azure CDN profile in front of the Storage account.
+This also means every HTTP request does not go to the single Storage account in the US, but to the CDN cache that has endpoints all over the world.

-    Note that the CDN endpoint's origin type must be set to "Custom origin" and point to the storage account's web endpoint.
+    Note that the CDN endpoint's origin type must be set to "Custom origin" and point to the Storage account's web endpoint.
 You don't want to set it to "Storage", because then the container name becomes part of the URL, like `https://cdnendpoint.azureedge.net/$web/index.html`

 - A custom domain.
 Configure your domain's DNS to add a CNAME record pointing to the CDN endpoint, and configure the CDN endpoint itself to accept the custom domain.

 - An Azure KeyVault to host the Let's Encrypt account key, and the HTTPS certificate itself.

-- An Azure Function app to periodically run the cert renewal workflow.
+- An Azure Function app to run the ACME cert renewal workflow.

+- An Azure DNS server used for dns-01 challenges.
+This server does not need to serve the whole domain; it's only used to serve the dns-01 challenge's TXT record.

+- An Azure Function app that ensures the CDN custom domain is using the latest cert from the KeyVault.

-- An Azure Service Principal for the identity of the Function app, with access to the storage account, KeyVault and CDN endpoint.
-Alternatively, use the "Managed Service Identity" of the Function app.
+- Azure Storage accounts for each of the two Function apps.
+You could use the same Storage account for both, and even use the same Storage account as the one hosting the website.

 </section>